michael-bouvy/php-probe/README.md

     * `user`: username
     * `password`: password, may be empty
     * `timeout`: connection timeout, not used yet
+    * `query`: SQL query to execute (must include database) for query result check (only first column of first row is used)

 * `TestProbe`: for testing purposes
   * `TestAdapter`